Héctor Santiago (baseball): Major leagues

-Los Angeles Angels (2014–2016)
+Los Angeles Angels of Anaheim / Los Angeles Angels (2014–2016)

 Santiago was traded to the Los Angeles Angels of Anaheim on December 10, 2013, in a three-team trade involving the Chicago White Sox, the Arizona Diamondbacks, and the Los Angeles Angels.
 The Angels received Tyler Skaggs along with Santiago, while the White Sox received Adam Eaton and the Diamondbacks received Mark Trumbo, Brandon Jacobs, and A. J. Schugel.
 In his first season in Anaheim, Santiago was fairly inconsistent, he averaged less than 6 innings per start and for a moment was sent to the bullpen, where he made 6 appearances while also starting 24 times for the Angels.
 In 127 1/3 innings, Santiago went 6-9 with a 3.75 ERA.

 Santiago enjoyed his best season in 2015, setting career highs in wins, innings, strikeouts, and in WHIP.
 He had the lowest ground ball percentage among major league pitchers (29.9%), and the highest fly ball percentage (53.6%).

 Santiago began the 2016 season in the Angels rotation.
 From April to June, Santiago recorded a record of 4-4 with an ERA of 5.27.
-However, in the month of July, Santiago went on a roll for the Angels, allowing just 8 runs in 35.1 innings while posting a 6-0 record.
+However, in the month of July, Santiago allowed just 8 runs in 35.1 innings while posting a 6-0 record.
 His 2016 stats with Anaheim ended in 22 starts while going 10-4.
-He did however raise his walk total, issuing 57 walks in 120.2 innings.
+He issued 57 walks in 120.2 innings.